bllanos/linear-probe/README.md

   and the Image Acquisition Toolbox in combination with the Image Acquisition Toolbox Support Package for Point Grey Hardware, depending on the type of camera to be used.
-- Code will not work (without small modifications) on Windows, because MATLAB's 'ls()' function has platform-specific behaviour.

 ## Usage Instructions
 - Files starting with capital letters are MATLAB scripts, which can be used